walinejs/waline/docs/en/guide/client/intro.md

 Waline brings support for SPA (**S**ingle **P**age **A**pplication).
 If you are using an app with`history.pushState`, you can use the `update()` method of the `Waline()` instance to refresh config for the comment area, or you can use the `destory()` method on the instance to destroy Waline instance.
 See [SPA Support](./spa.md) for details.

+## Accessibility support

+Waline fully complies with all accessibility standards in the V1 version:

+- All icons and controls have their corresponding accessibility labels.
+- You can use the keyboard or head-mounted pointing device to complete the interaction with all Waline controls.

+This is our little support for the visually impaired and mobility impaired people around the world! :heart:

 ## Ecosystem

 You can easily use Waline with plugins on Hexo, VuePress and other tools, and even use third-party clients.